Bachelor of Science Education in Health and Physical Education

 - Completed Accelerated Degree Program application.

-- Minimum of 72 overall credit hours completed and a minimum of 12 hours completed in the Special Education major area.
+- Minimum of 72 overall credit hours completed and a minimum of 12 hours completed in the Health and Physical Education major.

 - Transfer students must have completed a 12 semester hours at NSU.

 - A minimum 3.0 cumulative undergraduate GPA, and a minimum 3.25 major GPA.

 - Complete a Graduate College Admission application.
 Students will be admitted provisionally.
 Upon successful completion of the undergraduate degree, students will be eligible for full admission to the graduate college.